WHO to set up pandemic early warning center in Germany | DW | 05.05.2021

-The World Health Organization will establish a center in Germany to monitor emerging pandemic threats — with the hopes of preventing the next one.
+The World Health Organization will establish a center in Germany to monitor emerging pandemic threats in the hopes of preventing the next one.
 "Viruses move fast.
-But data can move even faster," the WHO chief said.
+But data can move even faster," the WHO's chief said.

 Germany will house a new global data hub to detect emerging pandemic threats, the World Health Organization announced on Wednesday.